GoogleCloudPlatform/apigee-samples/cloud-logging/README.md

 > _If you want, consider also checking the call in the [Debug](https://cloud.google.com/apigee/docs/api-platform/debug/trace) view_

-After issuing some calls, let's confirm the configured variables / values set on the Message Logging policy were successfully writen to Cloud Logging with
+After issuing some calls, let's confirm the configured variables / values set on the Message Logging policy were successfully written to Cloud Logging with

 ```bash
 gcloud logging read "logName=projects/$PROJECT/logs/apigee"
 ```

 Cloud Logging is quite powerful.
-Few free to navigate to its UI in the GCP Console (_Logging_ Product Page in the console) and explore additional features such as filters, custom searchs, custom alerts and much more
+Few free to navigate to its UI in the GCP Console (_Logging_ Product Page in the console) and explore additional features such as filters, custom searches, custom alerts and much more

 ## Cleanup

-If you want to clean up the artefacts from this example in your Apigee Organization, first source your `env.sh` script, and then run
+If you want to clean up the artifacts from this example in your Apigee Organization, first source your `env.sh` script, and then run

 ```bash
 ./clean-up-cloud-logging.sh